Khurshid Anwar (Major)

-Khurshid Anwar was an activist of All-India Muslim League, heading its private militia, the Muslim League National Guard.
+Khurshid Anwar was an activist of All-India Muslim League, heading its private militia, the Muslim League National Guards.

 Described as a "shadowy figure" and "complete adventurer", he is generally addressed as a "Major" in Pakistani sources.
-He was a key figure in the rise of the Muslim League during 1946–47, organising its campaigns in Punjab and North-West Frontier Province, prior to India's partition.
-After the independence of Pakistan, he was instrumental in organising the tribal invasion of Kashmir, leading to the Indo-Pakistani War of 1947.
+He was a key figure in the rise of the Muslim League during 1946–1947, organising its campaigns in Punjab and North-West Frontier Province, prior to India's partition.
+After the independence of Pakistan, he was instrumental in organising the tribal invasion of Kashmir, leading to the First Kashmir War.

 Early career

 Khurshid Anwar is said to be a native of Jullundhar in Punjab.
 Some sources also state that he was a Pathan from the North-West Frontier Province.
-His wife, Begum Mumtaz Jamal is said to be a Kashmiri Pathan.
 Anwar has been described as a "shadowy figure", "complete adventurer", and a "Muslim League's most important secret weapon in the creation of Pakistan".

 Anwar is said to have worked as an official in the civil supplies department in Delhi prior to World War II.
 Due to the close association of this department with the military during the War, he is said to have been given the rank of a Major.
 He is generally referred to as a "Major" in Pakistani sources.
 Anwar was suspected of bribe-taking and supplying goods to civilians.
 This ended his association with the Army.